Green Policyholders

 WHAT IS GREEN CAR INSURANCE?

-Many sustainable homeowners also own hybrid vehicles, emerging research indicates it costs more to repair a hybrid vehicle, and these vehicles are more apt to get into an accident with a pedestrian or bicyclist due to their quite operating nature.
-Green policyholders can now bundle their residential green insurance, with green car insurance for their hybrid vehicles.
+Many green policyholders also own hybrid vehicles, emerging research indicates it costs more to repair a hybrid vehicle, and these vehicles are more apt to get into an accident with a pedestrian or bicyclist due to their quite operating nature.
+Green policyholders endorsements can include: EV batteries, electric cars, hybrids, green incentives, EV charging stations in garages, with selected coverage limits and deductibles.
+Green policyholders can now bundle their residential green policyholder insurance, with green car insurance for their hybrid vehicles.

-Other options include pay as you drive (PAYD) these insurance policies include a telematics device plugged into your OBD port.
+Other options include: car pooling, carbon offset programs pay as you drive (PAYD) these insurance policies include a telematics device plugged into your OBD port.
 Insurance companies, monitor how far you drive, erratic braking and CO2 car emissions.
 Drivers are rewarded for reduced driving.
 Green policyholders discounts are variable and can range up to 40%!
 As the green brand expands, becomes standardized and is monetized in each market vertical segment more and more industries are recognizing that sustainability is the wave of the future, demanded by educated individuals as conventional thinking becomes obsolete and looses value in the marketplace and in financial markets.

 Green policyholders product lines can also include covering home based EV charging stations in event of a power outage or a filed claim.
 This includes providing a dedicated EV wiring circuit for the electric vehicle charging station, instillation by a licensed electrical contractor including all permits.
 Home EV charging stations are offered in two levels.
 Level one is a three prong 120 electric outlet which charges your electric vehicle in 8-12 hrs. level two uses 240 volts and charges your electric vehicle in 4-6 hours.